Field device networking: Extending interoperability beyond devices

 Mandatory, optional, and prohibited

 Host testing and registration includes various levels of features for different hosts.
-Depending on the type of host, these features can be mandatory, optional, or even prohibited.
-For each profile, individual features are marked according to a requirement.
+Depending on the type of host, these features can be mandatory, optional,

 Mandatory features for a particular host must be implemented in order to achieve compliance for the relevant profile.